fugazi/Aqua-Selenium-Project/README.md

 * LinkedIn: [https://www.linkedin.com/in/douglasfugazi](https://www.linkedin.com/in/douglasfugazi)
 * Contact: [https://douglasfugazi.co](https://douglasfugazi.co)

-## 🏀 Languages and Frameworks
+## 🏀 Libraries and Frameworks
-This project using the following languages and frameworks:
+This project using the following libraries and frameworks:

 * [Java 11](https://openjdk.java.net/projects/jdk/11/) as the programming language
 * [JUnit](https://junit.org/junit5/) as the UnitTest framework to support the test creation